Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

   ***Note: Don't mix metal shavings with wood dust as it can cause a fire hazard and ruin your hose***

 ## Dust Shoes

+We've covered safety, so let's dive into the 3 main parts that make up your dust collection system, starting at the CNC with your dust shoe!

 A **dust shoe** is basically a fancy vacuum attachment for your CNC machine, it stays near the cutter to stop chips and fine dust from flying away while the **vacuum system** pulls it all away.
 This is good for you because it: